LabExT/LabExT/docs/setup_automatic_movement.md

     2. Click "Save and Close" to confirm the pairing.

     ![](img/LabExT_Calibration_Full_1.png)
-8. After a pairing for each stage, the status changes to `SINGLE POINT FIXED`.
+8. After the first pairing for each stage, the status changes to `SINGLE POINT FIXED`.
 The stages can move approximated in the chip system.
     Repeat step 7 to get at least 3 pairings.
 This creates an exact transformation between chip and stage system.

     !!! hint